rpatra98/dailydoseprep/docs/APPLICATION_SPECIFICATION.md

 - Can create QAUTHOR accounts
 - Can manage all users and content
 - Cannot be created through regular signup
+- Can add, edit, and delete subjects
+- Has access to comprehensive system statistics

 ### 2. QAUTHOR
 - Created by SUPERADMIN only